 5 weight loss tips to keep you on track

-But that’s just one way to overcome a weight loss plateau.
-Here are five other practices to consider:
+Here are five practices to consider:

 1. Engage in more exercise and physical activity.

 Staying active helps burn calories, build strength, and improve heart, bone, and brain health, Tzeel says.
-Making time to engage in physical activity can boost self-efficacy—the belief in your ability to accomplish goals—which can improve your commitment to productive behaviors.

-Don’t have time for fitness?
+Short on time?
 Multitasking can often be a game-changer: “Listening to a book, podcast, or music you love can be inspiring enough to get you to keep walking on the treadmill or take another lap around the block just to finish a chapter,” London says.
 “Ultimately, incorporating more movement more often into your daily routine is what will help you make healthier habits more consistently—and help you feel more confident about finding new ways to do so within your current day-to-day.”

 2. Connect with others.